t-murash/LAMMPS-UEFEX/README.md

-# USER-UEFEX
+# UEFEX
-The extensional package for the USER-UEF package in LAMMPS.
+The extensional package for the UEF package in LAMMPS.
 This package is useful for Langevin dynamics and dissipative particle dynamics to apply uniform extensional flows.

 <img src="https://github.com/t-murash/USER-UEFEX/blob/master/img/unwrap.gif" title="M=100, N=100 Kremer-Grest chains in a uniaxial elongational flow" width=300/>